Award for Innovation

 2014 - English Language and Foundation Studies Centre, The University of Newcastle, NSW for their Student Experience Program

-Runners up: Centre for English Teaching, University of Sydney for their exam preparation course; QUT College for their student welfare programs
+Highly commended: Centre for English Teaching, University of Sydney for their exam preparation course; and QUT College for their student welfare programs

 2012 - Griffith English Language Institute (GELI), QLD, for their online ILC